eProsima/Fast-DDS-docs/docs/fastdds/discovery/static.rst

 |    :end-before: <!-->                                                                                                |
 +----------------------------------------------------------------------------------------------------------------------+

-On the local DomainParticipant, you can load STATIC EDP configuration content specifyin the file containing it.
+On the local DomainParticipant, you can load STATIC EDP configuration content specifying the file containing it.

 +------------------------------------------------------+
 | **C++**                                              |